 Other health conditions could come in terms of obesity and diabetes.
 To prevent these misfortunate cases and diseases from developing, stay faithful to your feline’s regular diet.

 This powder mixed with hot, boiling water makes the jiggly treat we enjoy.
 If your cat eats some jelly powder, don’t panic.
 It isn’t likely she won’t get hurt from it.

 Some people even put a tablespoon of jelly powder on their cat’s wet food.
 The gel-like consistency attracts felines.
-Due to the fact gelatine is derived from collagen of animal body parts, your pet will appreciate it.
+Due to the fact that gelatine is derived from the collagen of animal body parts, your pet will appreciate it.

 Can cats eat jello?